-With these challenges in mind, let's examine how the leading translation tools perform with Hebrew.
+With these challenges in mind, let's examine how the leading translation tools perform with Hebrew in 2026.

 The Top Hebrew Translators Ranked